Text by CLOT Magazine

 Following this core idea, SENSERGY’S debut exhibition, Physicalising the Digital explores artists pushing the boundaries of both the physical and digital world.
 For them, the intellectual process behind this first exhibition was to investigate 3D artists in alternative mediums and dimensions.
 We were interested solely in ‘Hybrid-reality’, so we wanted to demonstrate this in an explicit way.
 The project organically spiraled into us basing the exhibit on a physical gallery, where we transformed it digitally.
 Then we transformed the artists’ digital work, physically, but in digital form.
 It was an exciting project with an Immersive 3D Exhibition Walkthrough as the end result.

-The designer goes on by saying that since the release of this project she’s seen a lot of similar things in the same direction: It’s definitely going to be a new hype as its a whole new world with so many ways to push it in.
+The designer goes on by saying that since the release of this project, she’s seen many similar things in the same direction: It’s definitely going to be a new hype as its a whole new world with so many ways to push it in.
 The reason why I loved our take on it, though, it was because it was very personal to the brand and characters in it.
 From their tattoos to personal characteristics it makes it even more special and funny to the people in the industry that know those individuals and me.

 If you think in terms of sustainability, and the fact that fashion is one of the most polluting industries, maybe all these digital fashion new hybrid realities start making sense.